skx/z80retroshield/README.md

 * Instantiate an instance of the Z80RetroShield object.
 * Configure a small number of callbacks
-  * Which are fired to read/write RAM
+  * Which are fired to read/write RAM and handle I/O.
-  * And to read/write output
 * Call `Tick()` to allow the Z80 processor to execute.

 You can view the examples here, and should be able to select them from your Arduino-IDE: